By SuperWest Sports Staff

 The performance led to a three-year contract extension worth up to $3 million per year.
 However, the Beavers fell back to earth in 2021-22, posting a disappointing 3-27 mark.

-Tinkle’s Beavers improved in 2022-23, but still posted a losing mark, going 11-21 record and missing postseason play.
+Tinkle’s Beavers improved in 2022-23, but still posted a losing mark, going 11-21 and not making a postseason tournament.

 Oregon State University (Corvallis, OR)